abdelaz3r/forbidden_lands/README.md

 If you intend to deploy the app, please refer to the [official Phoenix deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 However, the app is already configured for fast deployment on [fly.io](https://fly.io/).
+An example `fly.toml` configuration file can be found.

 ## Admin Panel Access in Production